Selesterkft/sel-db/README.md

 Async method that initiates a connection with the configuration provided in the object `sqlConfig`.
 The latter is passed as-is to _tedious_, so check [their docs](http://tediousjs.github.io/tedious/api-connection.html#function_newConnection) on how to set up your connection config.
 If no `type` is provided for `authentication`, it will be assumed to be `default`.

 Use a `.catch` branch (or equivalent) to handle errors in the connection.
-This is useful if eg. some timeout event produces otherwise uncaught exceptions (see `Known issues`).
+This is can be useful if there's a problem during initial connection (server down, config error etc.).

 Returns a promise for the connection state (see `getState()`)